jableader/compeer/README.md

 ### Lists

-You can POST to create lists, or GEt to get lists.
+You can POST to create lists, or GET to get lists.
 GET returns the items as nested values.

 General structure (note the score / rank is not included right now):
 ```javascript